-‘Fortnite’ On The Nintendo Switch Is Great But There’s Room For Improvement
+‘Fortnite’ On The Nintendo Switch Is Great, But There’s Room For Improvement

 PS4 Players Left Out From Fornite Fun On The Switch

-Reggie Fils-Aime, the president and COO of Nintendo American, told Polygon that over 2 million gamers downloaded Fortnite on the Nintendo Switch within 24 hours.
+Reggie Fils-Aime, the president and COO of Nintendo America, told Polygon that over 2 million gamers downloaded Fortnite on the Nintendo Switch within 24 hours.

 “I think that speaks to the power of the franchise, the engagement of our players and the resonance of being able to play it anytime, anywhere,” said Fils-Aime.